Flight-Free-UK/flight_free_uk_website/source/posts_travel/island-bagging-in-scotland.html.markdown

 title: Island-bagging in Scotland
 date: 2025-07-03T13:58:41.896Z
 cover_image: /images/uploads/isle-of-arran_canva.jpg
-summary: Tom Bird is on a mission to visit 100 Scottish islands
+summary: Tom Bird is on a mission to visit 100 Scottish islands, and explores why island bagging is a good alternative to flying
 author: FlightFree UK
 read_time_minute: 5
 ---